 Businesses will be asked to provide their details and nominate their skills sets against a list of major procurement items, goods and services, professional and social services .
 Together, with general business information, this will allow TSBE to produce a directory to showcase our regional supply chain which will play a significant role in industry development throughout the supply chain.

-Please register your business on the portal to be notified of the hydrogen questionnaire
+Please register your business on the portal to complete the hydrogen questionnaire

 TSBE would like to thank Construction Skills Queensland (CSQ) for all their help and support with major rail projects